waldo-vision/waldo/apps/docs/src/pages/en/getting-started.md

    (This is if your self hosting, if your using CockroachDB cloud, copy the connection URL from the dashboard.)

+1. Run `yarn turbo run db:push` to setup the database for the website

 1. To connect to the http redis proxy, in the `.env` file set `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` like below:

    ```.env